SublimeText/sublime-text-docset/README.md

 1. Open the "Docsets" tab.
 1. Click the <kbd>+</kbd>.
 1. Choose "Add Local Docset".
-1. Select the `sublime-text.docset` in the
+1. Select the `sublime-text.docset` in the `out` folder.
-   `sublime-text/www.sublimetext.com` folder.
 1. Optionally change the keyword.
-1. Repeat for `sublime-merge/www.sublimemerge.com`
+1. Repeat for `out/sublime-merge.docset`

 ###  Install a local folder to Zeal

 1. Find your docset folder ("Docset storage" in your Preferences)
-1. Copy or symlink `sublime-text.docset` to that folder.
+1. Copy or symlink `out/sublime-text.docset` to that folder.
+1. Repeat for `out/sublime-merge.docset`

 ## Building